All year round vegetable sowing and planting guide

 - Module sow indoors in a warm spot or propagator summer squash, winter squash, French and runner beans, to plant outside in June, you could take a risk and sow in April and Plant in May too, but I think the risk is better if you have a polytunnel!

-- May is your last chance to plant out leeks
+- May is a good time to plant out leeks

 - Early May is the ideal time to plant you main-crop potatoes

-- May is also the best time to module sow your main-crop beetroot for autumn, winter and spring (we harvest and store ours in October to make room for garlic and broad beans.
+- May is also the best time to module sow your main-crop beetroot for autumn and early winter.
 You can also sow beets for winter/spring storage in June

 - May is the best month for direct sowing carrots if you can protect them from carrot fly.
 If you pick the right mix of varieties they will keep into winter.
 I plant a few parsnips into my winter carrot beds, they all stay undisturbed and under nets together.
 It’s getting warm now, so be sure to keep your carrots damp until they germinate (I cover mine with hessian sack cloth until they germinate)